noqqe/why-openbsd.rocks/content/fact/pf.md

 title: "pf(4)"
 ---

-`pf` is OpenBSDs very own firewall.
-Its simple, feature rich with easy readable configuration.
-It supports the use of variables, lists and tables .
+`pf` is OpenBSD's very own firewall.
+It is simple and feature-rich and its configuration files are easy to read.
+It supports the use of variables, lists and tables.

 ```
 tcpin = "{ http, https, ssh }"